rosewang01/rustkit-learn/rustkit/docs/Simple_Imputer_Documentation.md

 ### `ImputationType`

 Represents the strategy to use for imputing missing values.
+When calling from Python, imputation strategy should be passed as a string: 'mean' or 'constant'.

 #### **Variants**